Travel to Lake Titicaca

 Boat to Isla del Sol

-Boats depart Copacabana's harbor daily at 8:30am and 1:30pm, traveling to either the northern port of Challapampa or the southern port of Yumani on Isla del Sol.
-Some tours include stops at Isla de la Luna.
-No vehicles exist on the island—all exploration is on foot.
+Boats depart Copacabana's harbor daily at 8:30am and 1:30pm for either the northern port of Challapampa or the southern port of Yumani on Isla del Sol, and some tours add a stop at Isla de la Luna.
+There are no vehicles on the island, so all exploration is on foot.

 Tiwanaku Day Trip from La Paz